DsPunam/Fake-News-Prediction/Readme.md

 ## Fake News Prediction

-I have read data from an excel file and predcited the fake news among them.
+I have read data from an excel file and predicted the fake news among them.

 ### Libraries Used:
 1. Pandas